ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/project_structure.md

 [Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a command-line tool that creates projects from templates (cookiecutters).
 Using an existing cookiecutter, or creating one to meet your needs, can be a useful way to increase consistency in structure between your projects.
 Increase consistency and good practice by creating common folder structures, laying out essential documentation or even starting off your code with a basic boilerplate.
 This can also save you time.
 Laying out a structure to include documentation and code testing also encourages good practices.

-Useful cookiecutters include:

-* The government data science [govcookiecutter](https://github.com/ukgovdatascience/govcookiecutter), including data security features.
-* The comprehensive Python data science project template [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/).
-* The Python package template [cookiecutter-pypackage](https://cookiecutter-pypackage.readthedocs.io/en/latest/).

 Rstudio provides a standard template for R packages via `File > New Project... > New Directory > R Package`.
-We have created some basic templates for an [R package](https://github.com/best-practice-and-impact/example-package-r) and a [Python package](https://github.com/best-practice-and-impact/example-package-python) that may be helpful.
-R project structures can also be set up or extended, one component at a time, using the [`usethis` workflow package](https://usethis.r-lib.org/). usethis() sets up packages that follow the structure in the R packages book.
+R project structures can also be set up or extended, one component at a time, using the `usethis` workflow package. usethis() sets up packages that follow the structure in the R packages book.
 For example, `use_test()` will add the directories necessary for testing using `testthat` and generate basic test file templates for a given function name.

+Cookiecutters and project templates for R and Python can be found in our Packages Tool.(Link to RAP in Action)

 ## Use version controlled repositories